uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 print("Input Range: {} to {}, Sum: {}".format(start, end, sum_result))
 ```

 The below ouptut shows that each line corresponds to the output of one parallel execution of python script with specific input ranges.
+Note that the results are in out-of-order.
+This is because each `srun` script runs independently, and their completion times may vary based on factors such as system load, resource availability, and the nature of their computations.
+If you want the results to be in order, you may want to modify your script to explicitly collect and organize them.
+One possible approach can be found in the section [srun for running parallel jobs](../slurm/submitting_jobs.md/#srun-for-running-parallel-jobs) (refer to example 2).

 ```bash
 $cat multijob_27099591.out